 3. Inventory management and forecasting

 Inventory management goes beyond storing products.
-The right 3PL allows you to sync inventory with your eBay store, view real-time inventory counts at each fulfillment center location, and proactively reorder inventory to prevent stockouts.
+The right 3PL allows you to sync inventory with your eBay store, view real-time inventory counts at each fulfillment center location, and proactively reorder inventory to improve inventory forecasting.
 This offers much more visibility than working with a dropship supplier, meaning fewer stockouts and happier customers.

 4. Customization options